lirc572/px4-ros-dev/README.md

 # px4-docker-dev

 This repository provides a Docker based development environment for PX4 and ROS.
-It also provides a Nvidia Jetson based environment for testing on an actual companion computer.
+It also provides a NVIDIA Jetson based environment for testing on an actual companion computer.

 ## Development Environment